plt156/website/_portfolio/projectSoldTrays.md

 ---
 title: Sold Out Resin Metallic Trays
-subtitle: These creations have been lapped up by the admirers.
+subtitle: Out of stock.
+Since these are handmade creations - it is difficult to replicate the exact one.
 image: assets/img/portfolio/soldOutFull.jpg
 alt:

 caption:
-  title: These resin trays are no longer available
+  title: These creations have been lapped up by the admirers.
-  subtitle: Out of stock.
-Since these are handmade creations - it is difficult to replicate the exact one.
+  subtitle: These resin trays are no longer available
-  thumbnail: assets/img/portfolio/soldOutFullThumb.jpg
+  thumbnail: assets/img/portfolio/soldOutThumb.jpg
 ---